FlexoZA/wanthykom/README.md

 VITE_DEV_SERVER_PORT=5173
 ```

-## Using the Notion Store
+## Using the Notion Stores

-The application includes a Pinia store for interacting with the Notion API.
-Here's how to use it in your components:
+The application includes two Pinia stores for interacting with the Notion API:

+### Main Notion Store
 ```javascript
 import { useNotionStore } from '@/stores/notion';